greendeilab/iScience_2024_Green/INSTALLATION and RUN.md

 3. Clone the repository by running the following command:
     > git clone https://github.com/greendeilab/iScience_2024_Green.git

     - You may need to specify your username and password.
 In this instance, the username is your github account name and the password is a personal access token.
 If you're not familiar with access tokens, they're essentially secret values that you can use to authenticate yourself.
-These are highly confidential and should not be shared with anyone.
+They are highly confidential and should not be shared with anyone.
 To create this token, go to:
         -  Settings > Developer Settings > Personal Access Tokens > Tokens (classic) > Generate New Token

 4. Navigate to the folder you just downloaded and go into /src